Crypto-Link-Payments/crypto-link/docs/README.md

 by [CoinGecko](https://www.coingecko.com/en).

 ### Merchant-Consumer perspective
-With integration of the Merchant System, guild owners can now monetize their Discord Communities and their roles.
+With integration of the Merchant System, Discord guild owners can now monetize their Discord Communities and their roles.
 There has been significant rise in communities which offer their members Payed services for limited amount of time.
 To Our knowledge none of the payment solutions on Discord currently provides this opportunity.
-With Crytpo Link Merchant system owner can deploy timed monetized roles and offer them to their community members.
+With Crypto Link Merchant system owner can deploy timed monetized roles and offer them to their community members.
 User than uses XLM and personal wallet to purchase the role, and obtain access to special areas.
 Merchant System than automatically monitors for role expiration.
 With integration guild owners can save a lot of time and resources devoted to purchase handling and monitoring